SpaceX Lofts 64 Satellites Into Orbit, Breaks Four Records In The Process

-The highly-anticipated Spaceflight SSO-A: SmallSat Express mission has finally soared through the skies this afternoon.
+The highly anticipated Spaceflight SSO-A: SmallSat Express mission has finally soared through the skies this afternoon.
 After suffering a series of delays, the historic 64-satellite rideshare took to space at 1:34 p.m.
 ET — lifting off from Vandenberg Air Force Base in California atop a SpaceX Falcon 9 rocket.

-“This was an incredibly complex mission, and I’m extremely proud of what our talented team at Spaceflight has achieved,” said Spaceflight president Curt Blake.
+“This was an incredibly complex mission, and I’m extremely proud of what our talented team at Spaceflight has achieved,” said Spaceflight President Curt Blake.

 In a news release from Spaceflight, Blake pointed out that the unique nature of the SSO-A: SmallSat Express mission made it “special because it was completely dedicated to SmallSats.”
 As the Inquisitr previously reported, the 64-satellite rideshare involved 49 CubeSats and 15 larger microsatellites, belonging to 35 organizations from 17 different countries.

-This was the largest number of satellites to ever launch on a single SpaceX rocket, as well as the biggest satellite rideshare in U.S. record.
+This was the largest number of satellites to ever launch on a single SpaceX rocket, as well as the biggest satellite rideshare in US record.

 “We made history today with our SSOA:SmallSat Express mission,” Spaceflight wrote on Twitter a few hours ago.